 - One-on-one mentoring helps students develop the skills, confidence and motivation to translate their learning into action.

-The Hart Leadership Program offers 7-10 courses each semester, serving an average of 400 Duke undergraduate students a year.
-Around 100 students participate in HLP’s experiential-learning programs every year.
-Programs include:
+The Hart Leadership Program offers 5-8 courses each semester, serving an average of 200 Duke undergraduate students a year.
+Around 50 students participate in HLP’s experiential-learning programs every year, which include:

 - Service Opportunities in Leadership: An intensive 12-month leadership program for Duke undergraduates that combines academic study, research service-learning, mentoring and leadership training.

-- The Hart Fellows Program offers recent university graduates a 10-month fellowship with innovative organizations in developing countries.
+- The Hart Fellows Program offers recent university graduates a 10-month fellowship with innovative organizations domestically and abroad.
 A competitive application process takes place each spring.
+Since its inception in 1995, more than 100 fellows have worked in 40 countries.